 - Master of Science in Applied Psychology (MSc); China Medical University (CMU)

 - Master of Applied Psychology (MAP); Zhejiang University (ZJU)

 Students will gain both degrees in three years rather than the four years it would take to acquire the degrees independently.

-Applicants must apply directly to both the Department of Applied Psychology and Human Development at U of T and to the academic department at CMU or ZJU.
+Applicants must apply directly to both the Department of Applied Psychology & Human Development at U of T and to the academic department at CMU or ZJU.
 Applicants must apply through U of T’s School of Graduate Studies online admissions application system.

 For detailed information about the dual degree programs, please consult the School of Graduate Studies Calendar.